 Once off the glacier, we had little use for our skis anymore, but instead of dumping them, we were bound and determined to carry them all the way out.
-No matter what, we were going to o skis back to the Head Ski Company As it turned out kept them they came in handy for the rafts.
+No matter what, we were going to return those skis back to the Head Ski Company.
+As it turned out, we were glad to have kept them – they came in handy for the rafts.

-PHOTO – arrying the skis
+PHOTO – Carrying the skis.

-The next day, the plan was to find the airdropped dinghies, load them up and raft down the Donjek River all the way to the Alaska Highway.
+The next day, the plan was to find the airdropped dinghies, load them up, and raft down the Donjek River all the way to the Alaska Highway.

-We had the on the north side.
-The Donjek Glacier actually ran across the valley and the river, which started further up, r underneath .
-The ground at the base of the glacier was covered with really heavy underbrush willows and alders osquitoes
+We had come off the ice on the north side.
+The Donjek Glacier actually ran across the valley, and the river, which started further up, ran underneath it for a distance.
+The ground at the base of the glacier was covered with really heavy underbrush – willows and alders that grew six metres high.
+Mosquitoes immediately swarmed us when we entered the area.

-the dinghies for a while couldn’t find them. nally realized they been dropped on the other side of the river by mistake. he Donjek River was already due to spring runoff. ce floes had broken off the glacier only a short distance above us .
+Despite searching for the dinghies for a quite a while in that underbrush, we couldn’t find them.
+We finally realized they must have been dropped on the other side of the river by mistake.
+Being early June, the Donjek River was already moving fast due to spring runoff.
+Ice floes, which had broken off the glacier only a short distance above us, littered the stream.

-It was decided that Hans and I would cross the river. , two of which we could wade.
-Onehowever, was too deep and fast would have to swim.
+It was decided that Hans and I would cross the river.
+From where we stood, there were three channels of water, two of which we could wade across.
+One, however, was too deep and fast to hold our footing.
+We would have to swim it.

-stripped down naked and threw our clothes in our backpacks. waistdeep water using ski poles for balanceOnce we ran and jumped up and down to try to warm up.
-We put our clothes on for a short while, then took them off and went for was eep and cold. arge ice floes but luckily avoid At one point Hans disappeared under the water and didn’t surface for a long time. pop up a ways down the river.
+Hans and I stripped down naked and threw our clothes in our backpacks.
+We waded across the first two channels of waist-deep water using ski poles for balance.
+Once on dry land again, we ran and jumped up and down to try to warm up.
+We put our clothes on for a short while, then took them off and went for it, this time having to swim.
+The water was deep and ice-cold.
+Large ice floes passed us by but luckily we were able to avoid getting hit by one.
+At one point, Hans disappeared under the water and didn’t surface for a long time.
+I was really scared until I saw him suddenly pop up a ways down the river.

-we searched for the dinghieshad been was punctured as a result of the fall from the plane, useless.
-The other two w
+Once across this third channel, we searched for the dinghies for a long while before finding three of the four that had been airdropped for us.
+One of these was punctured in several places as a result of the fall from the plane, making it completely useless.
+The other two would have to do.

-re two-man, r made in Japan. e inflated them and Hans in onein the other.
-We rafted back to the guys.
-I some whitewaterThat caused me problems for almost a year afterwards.
+These rubber dinghies were inexpensive two-man, rafts made in Japan, another one of our purchases from the army surplus store.
+Nonetheless, we inflated them and Hans jumped in one, I in the other.
+We rafted back to the guys, but not without incident.
+I hit some whitewater and the dinghy rode over a wave and crashed hard on a rock, smashing my tailbone in the process.
+It hurt something terrible.
+That little souvenir from the trip caused me problems for almost a year afterwards.